 Going ahead and selecting our brand new Value Factors plot panel we can almost instantly get the data we are looking for on the companies within the screen without having to plot anything new.

 In the case of this completely random screen, it doesn’t look like it is made up of companies that fit the traditional view of what a value company is.
-Without having to look at any of the companies or delve into the strategy further I know that I wouldn’t want to include this in the value section of my portfolio with just the click of a button.
+Without having to look at any of the companies or delve into the strategy further, I know that I wouldn’t want to include this in the value section of my portfolio.
 So go out there, create the perfect plot panel to reflect your general analysis techniques, and take your investments to the next level.